Where to eat in Duluth

 Zeitgeist Arts Cafe: There are only a few tables at this restaurant, which adjoins a theater and cinema, and the atmosphere is casual chic.
 It offers classy comfort food — roast chicken, pot pie and Lake Superior trout as well as rice bowls and small plates.

 Why eat there?
-It has a nice brunch menu, and large windows overlook East Superior Street.
+It has a nice brunch menu and small but good craft-beer selection.

 Why eat there?
 There's a beautiful view of the lake from wall-to-wall windows.